Brewood: Origins

-Development of a town
+The development of Brewood

 Norman rule brought Forest Law to the area, and it was not until 1204, in the reign of King John, that Brewood Forest was abolished.
-A forest was a royal hunting reserve, not necessarily wooded.
-The area of the parish to the east of the Penk was not part of Brewood Forest, but belonged to the Forest of Cank or Cannock Chase.
+A forest was a royal hunting reserve, which meant that it was not necessarily wooded.
+The area of the parish to the east of the Penk was not part of Brewood Forest, but it belonged to the Forest of Cank or Cannock Chase.
 It was not deforested until about a century later.